GameFoundry/bsf/Documentation/Manuals/User/physicsMesh.md

 Note that performing physics tests is expensive and you should always strive to minimize the amount of triangles in a physics mesh.
 Using a render mesh for physics is almost never a good idea.
 Instead strive to have a few dozen triangles in your physics mesh, with a few hundred for the most complex geometry.
 Whenever possible use the basic collider shapes like box/sphere instead of physics meshes.

 # Physics mesh types {#physicsMesh_c}
-During import when calling **MeshImportOptions::setCollisionMeshType()** we provided a @ref bs::CollisionMeshType "CollisionMeshType" enum to specify we want a mesh imported.
+During import when setting **MeshImportOptions::collisionMeshType** we provided a @ref bs::CollisionMeshType "CollisionMeshType" enum to specify we want a mesh imported.
 It has two possible values:
  - **CollisionMeshType::Normal**
  - **CollisionMeshType::Convex**